Nicene Creed Theological Blunders

 During the reign of Constantius II, several significant church councils were convened, reflecting the ongoing theological disputes within Christianity, particularly concerning Arianism and the Nicene Creed.
 Here are some of the notable councils that took place:

-1. Council of Antioch (341 AD): This council was one of several meetings held in Antioch during this period.
+1. Council of Antioch (341): This council was one of several meetings held in Antioch during this period.
 It is notable for producing the “Dedication Creed,” among others, which reflected Arian sympathies by avoiding the term “homoousios” from the Nicene Creed.
 The council aimed to create a form of Christianity acceptable to both Arians and Nicenes, but it ultimately failed to resolve the dispute.

-2. Council of Sardica (343 AD): Convened to attempt reconciliation between the Arian (East) and Nicene (West) factions, the Council of Sardica ended in division.
+2. Council of Sardica (343): Convened to attempt reconciliation between the Arian (East) and Nicene (West) factions, the Council of Sardica ended in division.
 The Nicene bishops and the Arian bishops held separate meetings and made different decisions, with the Nicene faction reasserting the decisions of the First Council of Nicaea.
 The council highlighted the deep divisions within Christianity at the time.

-3. Council of Ancyra (358 AD): This council was another attempt to find a middle ground between Arianism and Nicene Christianity.
+3. Council of Ancyra (358): This council was another attempt to find a middle ground between Arianism and Nicene Christianity.
 It proposed the use of the term “homoiousios” (of similar substance) rather than “homoousios” (of the same substance) in describing the relationship between the Father and the Son, aiming to appease both sides.

 As written in “The God of Jesus In Light of Christian Dogma: The Recovery of New Testament Theology,” by Kegan A. Chandler p.
 202 states: